abhaybansal5759/Face_Recognition/README.md

 # Face_Recognition

-What steps you have to follow?
+What Steps you have to follow ?

-  1.Download or clone my Repository to your device .
+  1.Download or clone my repository to your device .
-  2.type pip install -r requirements.txt in command prompt(this will install required package for project) .
+  2.type pip install -r requirement.txt in command prompt (this will install required package for project) 3.create a Training_images folder in project folder.
-  3.Create a Training_images folder in a project folder and save the images with proper naming .
+  4.open main.py file and change all the parh according to your system .
-  4.Run main.py file .
+  5.Run main.py file

 Project Explanatioon